jmilet/jmilet.github.io/_posts/2016-03-13-dialyzer-basics.markdown

-Dialyzer warns us about the never called function, but it can't say anything about the types, because actually ThindId and UserId are just names bound to some data and have no type information at this point.
+Dialyzer warns us about the never called function, but it can't say anything about the types, because actually ThindId and UserId are just names bound to some data and they have no type information at this point.
 It's the data flow what dialyzer checks.

 That's it.

 Corrections and improvements are welcome.

 Have fun.